 We share your information with a range of external organisations and bodies, some of which are processing personal data on our behalf.
 We only share your personal data with another person or organisation where the law allows us to and we consider it to be appropriate under the circumstances.
 The external parties we may share information with include the following:

-Occasionally we may need to send your personal information outside the European Economic Area (EEA) e.g. to enable you to participate in an exchange visit or field trip; so that we can report to an overseas funding provider; to communicate with our partner institutions; or obtain a service from a data processor.
+Occasionally we may need to send your personal information outside the UK and/or the European Economic Area (EEA) e.g. to enable you to participate in an exchange visit or field trip; so that we can report to an overseas funding provider; to communicate with our partner institutions; or obtain a service from a data processor.
 If you are an international student, where required we will also confirm your degree results to the government in your home country to enable your degree to be recognised e.g. to the CSCSE in China.
 These transfers are usually carried out with your consent or because they are necessary for us to deliver your student contract.
 All transfers are carried out with appropriate safeguards in place to protect your information and ensure it remains secure.
-For example, we share information with Turnitin (as described in the previous section) on the basis that Turnitin complies with the EU-US Privacy Shield.
-We also share information on the basis of the EU standard contractual clauses (controller-controller version) e.g. when we share information with our international agents.
+For example, we share information on the basis of the EU standard contractual clauses (controller-controller version) such as when we share information with our international agents.
 A copy of these standard contractual clauses can be obtained from UCLan on request.

 We will maintain your full student record for six years following your graduation or withdrawal from your course.
 If you are studying on certain courses, we are legally required to keep your information for longer than this.
 You will be informed if you are on such a course.